peterhinch/micropython-touch/README.md

 is displayed when a screen initialises, or if it changes in response to a user action.
 Use in animations is questionable.

 See `gui/demos/bitmap.py` for a usage example.
-For this demo four files must be copied from `gui/fonts/bitmaps/` to the root directory of the device.
+For this demo the directory tree `optional/bitmaps/` and contents should be copied to the device.
+If running via `mpremote mount .` the demo will run, but will be slow to update.

 ###### [Contents](./README.md#0-contents)